Questions tagged [alloy]

 Skippy le Grand Gourou's user avatar

-Often times I see alloys described like this, Lockalloy is an alloy that consists of 62% beryllium and 38% aluminum Are the precentages mentioned here in weight percent or atom percent?
-Is there a ...
+Often I see alloys described like this, Lockalloy is an alloy that consists of 62% beryllium and 38% aluminum Are the percentages mentioned here a weight percent (wt.%) or atomic percent (at.%)?
+Is ...

 Terry Price's user avatar